2.6.7 The Info Window

 - A timer to indicate off time for contests where there are minimum limits on off times, or to display the time elapsed since the last contact was made as a supplement to the goals charts.
 Right-clicking on the time in this box will open a pop-up menu in which you can choose what is displayed in this timer.
 The available options include:

-- Display Off Time (full minutes with no QSO's) - off time timer for rules compliance
+- Display Off Time (full clock minutes with no QSO's) - off time timer for rules compliance

-- Current Interval Count Down Timer - counts down in hours and minutes from the clock minute after the last QSO was logged, starting at the off time limit and counting down towards zero
+- Current Interval Count Down Timer - counts down in hours and minutes from the beginning of the clock minute after the last QSO was logged, starting at the off time limit and counting down towards zero

 - Current Interval Count Up Timer - counts up in hours and minutes from the clock minute after the last QSO was logged, starting at 0:00